Rickets: Skin color theory

 Rickets is often a result of vitamin D3 deficiency.
 The correlation between human skin color and latitude is thought to be the result of positive selection to varying levels of solar ultraviolet radiation.
 Northern latitudes have selection for lighter skin that allows UV rays to produce vitamin D from 7-dehydrocholesterol.
 Conversely, latitudes near the equator have selection for darker skin that can block the majority of UV radiation to protect from toxic levels of vitamin D, as well as skin cancer.

-An anecdote often cited to support this hypothesis is that Arctic populations whose skin is relatively darker for their latitude, such as the Inuit, have a diet that is historically rich in vitamin D. Since these people acquire vitamin D through their diet, there is not a positive selective force to synthesize vitamin D from sunlight.
+An anecdote often cited to support this hypothesis is that Arctic populations whose skin is relatively darker for their latitude, such as the Inuit, have a diet that is historically rich in vitamin D. Since these people acquire vitamin D through their diet, there is no positive selective force to synthesize vitamin D from sunlight.

-Environment mismatch: vitamin D deficiency arises from a mismatch between an individual's previous and current environment.
+Environment mismatch: Vitamin D deficiency arises from a mismatch between an individual's previous and current environment.
 This risk of mismatch increases with advances in transportation methods and increases in urban population size at high latitudes.

 Similar to the environmental mismatch when dark-skinned people live at high latitudes, Rickets can also occur in religious communities that require long garments with hoods and veils.
 These hoods and veils act as sunlight barriers that prevent individuals from synthesizing vitamin D naturally from the sun.

 In a study by Mithal et al., vitamin D insufficiency of various countries was measured by lower 25-hydroxyvitamin D. 25(OH) D is an indicator of vitamin D insufficiency that can be easily measured.
-These percentages should be regarded as relative vitamin D levels, and not as predicting evidence for development of rickets.
+These percentages should be regarded as relative vitamin D levels, and not as predictive evidence for the development of rickets.